C191068/Ali_Khtami_Solidity12/README.md

 To set the ```Value``` option at ```Deploy and Run transaction``` tab at my repository https://github.com/C191068/Ali_Khatami_solidity_09
 I have shown a calculation which i again want to repeat below :

-As the current price of ETH in terms of USD is $1,816.75
+As the current price of ETH in terms of USD is $1,816.75<br>

+here our minimum value is set to $50

+therefore 50/1816.75 = 0.027+0.006 = 0.033 which is approximately enough